sapegin/washingcode-book/manuscript/100_Code_style.md

 expect(c1.textContent).toEqual('Tacos')
 -->

-I can probably write a whole book of such examples, and let’s not forget the eternal debate of tabs or spaces.
+I can probably write a whole book of such examples…

-In all the examples above, I prefer the last variation, but I’d never ask someone to change their code during code review if they use another variation.

-This doesn’t improve readability.
-The code is just different; no variation is better than the other.
-And even the consistency argument isn’t good enough unless we can automate code replacement completely transparently for the developer.
+These differences don’t affect readability.
+The code is just different; no variation is better than another.
+Even the argument for consistency isn’t strong enough unless we can automate code replacement completely transparently for the developer.
 Otherwise, the cost of maintaining the convention would be too high.

 ---

+Some programmers become defensive or even angry when promoting their preferred code style.
+This isn’t the way.

 My rule of thumb here is: _automate or forget_.
-For example, [Prettier](https://prettier.io/) formats code with almost zero config, which saves an enormous amount of time while you write code, read someone else’s code, or discuss code style in your team.
+For example, [Prettier](https://prettier.io/) formats code with almost zero config, which saves an enormous amount of time writing code, reading someone else’s code, or discussing code style in a team.

 I> We talk about Prettier and code formatting in the [Autoformat your code](#formatting) chapter.

 Be vigilant when you adapt [a popular code style](https://sapegin.me/blog/javascript-code-styles/): many are too opinionated and want us to write code in a very specific way, even when it doesn’t improve the readability or maintainability of the code or reduce the number of bugs.

+I’m very happy that extremely opinionated style guides like [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript) or [JavaScript Standard Style](https://standardjs.com/) are now history.

-Prefer explicit over implicit; write code to maximize readability, but don’t be too strict with others when they don’t do it the same way you would.
+Prefer explicit over implicit; write code to maximize readability, but don’t be too strict with others when they approach it differently.

 Start thinking about:

-- Does the suggestion I’m about to make in a code review really make the code more readable and maintainable, or just make it look more familiar to me.
+- Does the suggestion I’m about to make in a code review really makes the code more readable and maintainable, or is it just making the code look more familiar to me.